Device-independent certification of indefinite causal order in the quantum switch

 In this paper we extend the standard causal inequality scenario by adding a spacelike-separated party.
-We derive a new set of device-independent inequalities satisfied by all correlations that are compatible with free randomness, definite causal order, and a locality condition formulated in terms of parameter independence~\cite{Shi86} with respect to the spacelike-separated observer.
-We then show that these `local-causal' (LC) inequalities are violated by a quantum process involving the quantum switch and a spacelike-separated observer entangled to the switch's control qubit.
-This establishes a device-independent certification of indefinite causal order for the quantum switch, under the assumptions of free randomness and locality.
-(Note that these assumptions are strictly weaker than those of Bell locality, which are already known to be violated by quantum physics.)

-In addition to deriving the inequality and its violation, we begin to unravel the structure of the corresponding correlation polytope, which shares features with local polytopes, causal polytopes and no-signalling polytopes.
+We derive a set of device-independent inequalities satisfied by all correlations observed in experiments satisfying the three assumptions of `Definite Causal Order', `Relativistic Causality', and `Free Interventions', the second of which rules out causal influences outside the future lightcone.
+We then show that these inequalities are violated by a quantum process involving the quantum switch and an additional system entangled to the switch's control qubit.
+This establishes a device-independent certification of indefinite causal order for the quantum switch, under the assumptions of Relativistic Causality and Free Interventions.
+Crucially, our notion of Relativistic Causality is strictly weaker than Bell Locality, which is already known to be violated by quantum physics~\cite{Bell64,Bell76}; in particular, it (together with Free Interventions) only entails parameter independence, while Bell Locality also requires outcome independence~\cite{Shi86}.
+In addition to deriving the inequalities and their violation, we begin to unravel the structure of the corresponding correlation polytope, which shares features with causal polytopes, no-signalling polytopes, and Bell-local polytopes.

 \pdfbookmark[1]{Results}{34598cywe}